PAY RANGE: 15

 • the methods and techniques related to fiber optics, including the installation of fiber, fusion splicing and the use of optical time domain reflectometers for the Street Electronic Systems Specialty

-• the Federal Communications Commission's rules and regulations governing the operation and maintenance of electronic equipment
+• the Federal Communications Commission and other federal, state and local rules and regulations governing the operation and maintenance of electronic equipment

 • surveillance equipment and digital recording systems for the Surveillance Equipment Specialty